 In addition to empathy and respect, kids can learn new skills to help them replace bullying with more adaptive behaviors.

-Some bullies lash out because of stress and feelings of inadequacy, and consequently, lash out at others as a way to cope.
-By addressing these feelings and finding ways to replace these feelings with productive ones, bullying can subside.
+Some bullies are behaving that way because of stress and feelings of inadequacy, and consequently, lash out at others as a way to cope.
+By addressing these feelings and finding ways to replace them with productive ones, bullying can subside.
 Additionally, team-building exercises can be introduced to siblings to help them learn how to collaborate instead of being in conflict.

 Always Treat Your Kids Equally

 By giving siblings equal care and attention, you can reduce the need for bullying because they will feel that his or her needs are being met, and will not have to find recognition or validation by overpowering somebody else.

 In order to prevent jealousy, it is also crucial that you avoid making comparisons between siblings, which can include using nicknames such as "the smart one," or similar categorizations.
 Categorizing is bad, so instead, praise each of your children equally, and let them know that they are valued.

 Research has suggested that online therapy can be a useful method of helping to address conflict between family members.
 One study, published in Cognitive and Behavioral Practice, found that internet-based therapy is effective when helping parents to manage disruptive behavior in their children.
 The study outlines the benefits of internet-based therapy, specifically its elimination of certain restrictions associated with traditional care, including availability and efficacy of treatment.
 Additionally, online therapy can directly help adolescents who have been the victim of bullying, helping them to overcome low self-esteem and similar issues.